THE BEST BRIGADEIRO RECIPE EVER

 For a creamier brigadeiro, after the chocolate and butter are melted, replace the spoon or spatula for a whisk until the brigadeiro is ready.

 There are dozens of flavors and varieties you can create once you’re in your brigadeiro happy place.
-Here are some flavors that we love.
+Here are Brigadeiro Flavors that we love.

 If you don’t feel like making brigadeiros but you’re craving some right now, we’re here for you.
 Just click the link below.